Rayshin-Git/rxSine/README.md

 # rxSine
+(not ready)
-To create Sine-Wave-like fluttering animation inside Maya2017+
+A Sine-Wave-like fluttering animation inside Maya2017+